krang404/ycm/README.md

-# ycm

-**ycm** is a collection of Ansible modules designed to interact with Yandex Cloud services, enabling automation of various cloud resource management tasks.
+# Yandex Cloud Module (YCM)

+Yandex Cloud Module (YCM) is an Ansible module designed to facilitate the management of Yandex Cloud resources.
+It provides functionalities to create, update, delete, activate, and deactivate secrets within Yandex Lockbox.

 ## Features

+- **Create Secrets**: Easily create new secrets in Yandex Lockbox with specified parameters.
+- **Update Secrets**: Update existing secrets by adding new versions with updated payload entries.
-- **Secret Management**: Create, update, activate, deactivate, and delete secrets in Yandex Lockbox.
+- **Delete Secrets**: Remove secrets from Yandex Lockbox.
-- **Payload Handling**: Support for managing secret payloads through direct dictionary inputs or YAML files.
-- **State Management**: Ensure secrets are in the desired state (`present`, `absent`, `update`, `deactivate`, `activate`).
-- **Idempotency**: Designed to prevent unnecessary changes if the desired state is already achieved.
+- **Activate/Deactivate Secrets**: Change the status of secrets to active or inactive as needed.
+- **Retrieve IAM Token**: Generate an IAM token dynamically using the `yc_iam_token` lookup plugin and a service account key file, simplifying authentication for Yandex Cloud API operations.

 ## Requirements

-- Python 3.6 or higher
+- Python 3.10 or higher.
-- Ansible 2.9 or higher
+- Ansible 2.9 or higher.
-- `yandexcloud` Python SDK
+- `yandexcloud` Python SDK.
-- `PyYAML` library

 ## Installation